 Likewise, look for small hole-in-the-wall places to eat your food (although be careful if you have a sensitive stomach – you don’t want to get sick!).

-The popular restaurants can be fun, but the food I tend to dream of from my travels are often off the street, or in markets and the low prices of some of these dishes is utterly staggering.
+Popular restaurants can be fun, but the food I tend to dream of from my travels are often off the street, or in markets.
+The low prices of some of these dishes is utterly staggering.

-This was admittedly a bit of a hard lesson to learn, being someone who is used to rushing around and trying to fit everything in.
+This is admittedly a bit of a hard lesson to learn, being someone who is used to rushing around and trying to fit everything in.

-You’ll end up spending less money, but enjoying the things you do end up doing a whole lot more.
+You’ll end up spending less money, but enjoying other activies a lot more.

 If it is something you reckon you’ll need, you could just use your phone!
 Snap a picture of it and refer to when necessary.